This page contains information and guidance to help with running a Mothers' Union branch.

 Data Protection affects everyone - we all need to look after any personal data that we have.
 We have two useful documents which give helpful advice for branches about Data Protection and GDPR:

-Ideas to help your branch run smoothly
+Tips on how to run a branch and how to help your branch run smoothly

 What’s your gift?